trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 # Wallet API

-The Wallet API is the main interface for interacting with a cloud wallet, if you're providing custom wallet experience and building your own digital wallet integration.
+The Wallet API is the main interface for interacting with a cloud wallet.
+It is primarly used when you're providing custom wallet experience and building your own digital wallet integration.
 If you'd like to use Trinsic's integrated cloud wallet app, you likely won't need to use this API.

-!!! info "Wallet Standard"
-    This service is designed to follow the recommendations of the [Universal Wallet 2020 <small>:material-open-in-new:</small>](https://w3c-ccg.github.io/universal-wallet-interop-spec/){target=_blank} specification by the W3C Community Credentials Group.

 ---